DevDolphin7/EndpointsJSON/README.md

 -   Look for "Python: Select Interpreter" 🐍
 -   Select the one that contains ".virtual-environment"

-To keep the list of dependencies up to date, it's recommended adding and removing pip packages through `./add-package.sh` and `./remove-package.sh` 🚀
+> 💡To keep the list of dependencies up to date, it's recommended adding and removing pip packages through the `add-package` and `remove-package` scripts 🚀

 # Dependencies